mdn/content/files/en-us/web/api/gamepadevent/index.md

 ---
 {{APIRef("Gamepad API")}}{{securecontext_header}}

-The GamepadEvent interface of the Gamepad API contains references to gamepads connected to the system, which is what the gamepad events {{domxref("Window.gamepadconnected_event","gamepadconnected")}} and {{domxref("Window.gamepaddisconnected_event","gamepaddisconnected")}} are fired in response to.
+The GamepadEvent interface of the Gamepad API contains references to gamepads connected to the system, which is what the gamepad events {{domxref("Window.gamepadconnected_event", "gamepadconnected")}} and {{domxref("Window.gamepaddisconnected_event", "gamepaddisconnected")}} are fired in response to.

 {{InheritanceDiagram}}